symfony/symfony-docs/components/serializer.rst

     This normalizer works with classes that implement :class:`Symfony\\Component\\Form\\FormInterface`.

-    It will get errors from the form and normalize them into an normalized array.
+    It will get errors from the form and normalize them into a normalized array.

 :class:`Symfony\\Component\\Serializer\\Normalizer\\ConstraintViolationListNormalizer`
     This normalizer converts objects that implement